Usage: Learners' View

 Select the desired task course element and, if necessary, a course group.

 The displayed table includes information on the reviews carried out by other participants.
 In addition to the names of the users who created the review, the total score and indications on the review status can be inferred.
 Using the links, you can display all review content together with the corresponding feedback, if any.

 The opened table contains information about the status of the review process of all users in the selected group.

 Name of the user with a link to the detailed assessment

 Click on a displayed username.
 This will open the course element’s detailed assessment view for the selected user.

 |2||Given reviews||The link on the entry opens a dialogue with the reviews submitted by the user.|

 The iconindicates that at least one review of this user has been reported as inappropriate.
 Details will be displayed when clicking on the link.

 Insufficient number of reviews

-The reviews received to date for this user are below the configured minimum number of reviews.
-If the period for the submission of the reviews has already expired and the minimum number has not been reached, you should check the assessment of the affected user, write an expert review if necessary and adjust the assessment form.
+The number of reviews received so far for this user is below the configured minimum number of reviews.
+If the period for the submission of reviews has already expired and the minimum number has not been reached, you should check the assessment of the affected user, write an expert review if necessary and adjust the assessment form.